 - Sizing can be a bit tough to nail for some people

 High-quality base layers can get pretty expensive — and many people are hesitant to pay top dollar for clothing that no one else will ever see.
 With that said, there are some great budget options on the market too, such as this nifty set of MEETYOO Men’s Thermal Underwear ($29).
-For less than half of the price of many of the base layer tops on this list, this set is perfectly suited for active use in mild to moderate winter conditions.
+For less than half the price of many of the base layer tops on this list, this set is perfectly suited for active use in mild to moderate winter conditions.

-Made from a knitted polyester and spandex blend, these tops and bottoms definitely fit into the “lightweight” category.
+Made from a knitted polyester and spandex blend, these tops and bottoms definitely fit into the lightweight category.
 This knitted construction is similar to that seen in other high-end layers like the Smartwool Intraknit or Brynje Thermo Base Layer, and creates a garment with almost no seams to chafe on and an impressive built-in stretch.
 While you shouldn’t expect a ton of warmth and heat retention from these, they do provide a layer of simple comfort without restricting mobility.

 In warm conditions, we found these base layers capable of wicking sweat without becoming wet and saturated.
 They’re breathable, too, which is much appreciated on the approach trail or the skin track.
 The 100% synthetic build is to be expected at the price point, and while the stink factor did build up quicker than most we tested, you won’t be wearing any holes in these layers prematurely.